cyrus-xc/Springboot-highThroughput-webApp/SpringWebApp/HELP.md

 Take note of the IP address and port number.
 It is usually `127.0.0.1:6379` if you are running on local machine.
 <img src="media/img.png" alt="img.png" style="zoom:50%;" />

+#### Install RabbitMQ
+1. Install RabbitMQ on a Linux system is recommended.
+You can follow this guide to install RabbitMQ on Ubuntu 20.04: https://www.rabbitmq.com/install-debian.html.
+2. Once RabbitMQ is installed, you can run `sudo service rabbitmq-server start` to start RabbitMQ service.
+3. You can check the status of RabbitMQ service by running `sudo service rabbitmq-server status`.
+Take note of the IP address and Port number.
+4. To access RabbitMQ management console, visit `http://127.0.0.1:15672` to access the management console.
+The default username and password is `guest`.

 ### Run
 1. Run `SpringwebappApplication.java` in your IDE.
 2. Open your browser and visit `http://localhost:8080/login/toLogin`

+### HighLights
+1. Page cached with Redis

 ### Reference Documentation